-The impacts of the Covid19 outbreak in 2020 created some constraints for the planned work.
+The impacts of the Covid19 outbreak in 2020, created some constraints for the planned work.
 The main one of these was limited time and resources to carry out a comprehensive pilot of the questionnaire.
-Therefore, the questionnaire was subject to expert review at both institutes co-ordinating the study and piloted in qualitative interviews with four farmers from diverse backgrounds.
+Therefore, the questionnaire was subject to expert review at both institutes coordinating the study and piloted in qualitative interviews with four farmers from diverse backgrounds.
 Content was altered according to feedback.
-The questionnaire took between 20 and 45 min to complete.
+The questionnaire took between 20 - 45 minutes to complete.